 Serious Offenders Coordination team

-The Serious Offenders Coordination team supports the Department of Families, Fairness and Housing, and its funded agencies, to meet the requirements of the Act.
+The Serious Offenders Coordination Team (SOCT) supports DFFH and DH, and their funded agencies, to meet their obligations of the Act.

 The team:

-- Coordinates service responses for the development and review of a coordinated services plan
+- Coordinates service responses for the development and review of a CSP

 Information disclosure and use